 CBD, in particular, also has dramatic impacts on those going through cancer treatments.
 Cancer treatment is notoriously grueling, with nausea and loss of appetite cited as many of the most difficult side effects.
 CBD has been shown to work within the body to minimize that nausea and increase appetite, effectively helping cancer patients manage their treatment symptoms.

 Cancer is one of, if not the, most researched disease that plagues humans.
-Because it is such an unpleasant and fatal disease that affects so many, extensive time and work goes into finding a cure and helping the inflicted feel less pain each year.
+Because it is such an unpleasant and fatal disease, extensive time and effort go into helping the inflicted each year.
 As a result, the discovery of CBD’s cancer fighting and minimizing impacts are extremely important to the medical world.

 CBD and seizures